mhaack/mh-site/aside/evcc_article_1.md

 Here's why I'm such a fan:

 **Universal Compatibility:** Unlike proprietary solutions, evcc works with virtually any combination of equipment.
-You're not locked into specific brands and can combine devices from different vendors.
+You're not locked into specific brands.

-**Real Cost Savings:** Instead of selling your excess solar power back to the grid for a few cents and then buying expensive grid electricity to charge your car, evcc helps you use your own renewable energy directly.
+**Real Cost Savings:** Instead of selling your excess solar power back to the grid for pennies and then buying expensive grid electricity to charge your car, evcc helps you use your own renewable energy directly.

 **Privacy-Focused:** The software runs always on your local hardware.
 It is cloud-free, privacy-friendly and independent of any charging, solar or electric vehicle brands.

+**Community-Driven:** As an open-source project, evcc benefits from continuous community contributions and improvements.

+## Is evcc Right for Your Setup?

+Based on my experience, evcc works particularly well if you:
+- Own an electric vehicle and have solar panels installed
+- Generate regular solar surplus that currently gets fed back to the grid
+- Want to maximize your renewable energy usage
+- Prefer local, privacy-friendly solutions
+- Are comfortable with some technical setup (or know someone who is)

+You might want to look elsewhere if:
+- You rarely generate solar surplus
+- You need guaranteed fast charging at specific times regardless of solar production
+- You're not comfortable with any technical configuration
+- Your driving patterns are completely unpredictable

 ## What's Next: Ready to Set It Up?